aeeckhou/shallowHRD/README.md

 B : Density used to fix the difference between a copy level <br/>
 C : Graphe representing the value of each final segment (small blue circles) - <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the segmentation is good, the different copy number should appear clearly with disctinct steps <br/>
-D : Table recapitulating different data and the final diagnostic for the HR status
+D : Table recapitulating different data, including the case quality and the final diagnostic for the HR status

 ## Nota Bene

 1. The overall pipeline works also on WGS with a higher coverage

-2. *shallowHRD* can be adapted to other segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance) <br/>
+2. *shallowHRD* can be adapted to other segmentation outputs <br/> [QDNAseq](https://github.com/ccagc/QDNAseq) for instance : just comment the two script's lines for the log2 transformation of the data <br/>
+(line 427 + 428 - sub-section "Fast gathering" of shallowHRD.R - 10/17/2019)

 ## Contact